samuelmgaines/march-madness-ml/README.md

 ## Usage

+### Provide First Round Matchups

+Make sure any years you wish to create a bracket for are present in the `data/first_rounds` folder.
+If any are not present, they will likely need to be manually created. _Order of the games matters!_

 ### Download Seasonal Stats

 Before training the model, seasonal data for each March Madness team must be scraped from SportsReference.
 To do this, run `helper/pull-sports-reference.py`.
 This will take a few hours since SportsReference has a rate-limiting policy.
 When the process is complete, data can be found in `data/yearly` with filename format `Year-Team.json`.
 Make sure the code is configured to download all years you wish to train or make a prediction on.